paulmelis/dutch-skies/README.md

   For the case of The Netherlands this doesn't have much value ;-).
 The highest "mountain" in The Netherlands is 321m high (the Vaalserberg).
 The lowest point is around 6.74m *below* sea level.
-The default map is around 315km wide, shown at 1.5m physical size in the MR world.
-That translates to 210m of height per *millimeter* of physical (MR) map size.
+The default map is around 360km wide, shown at 1.5m physical size in the MR world.
+That translates to 240m of altitude per *millimeter* of physical (MR) map size.
 So the height difference for The Netherlands would amount to less than 2 millimeters in MR, not really worth it.

-  For a different area in the world, or when using a much smaller map of mountain terrain, it might make more sense to include height, though.
+  For a different area in the world, or when using a much smaller map of mountainous terrain, it might make more sense to include height, though.

-* **How about showing the Earth's curvature in the map?**

-  XXX

 * **Why not use a (3D) terrain service, such as Bing Maps?**

   Indeed, there is the Stereo Kit [Bing Maps sample](https://github.com/maluoi/StereoKit-BingMaps),